 - Goomba Stomp: Many monsters can be stomped on, but not spiked ones.

 - Gravity Screw: Space World is full of them, where you must become charged in order to walk on the ceiling in certain areas.
 Even the boss, Trax, must be fought this way.

 - Ground Pound

 - Harmless Freezing: Getting hit with a snowball just turns you into a snowman.
 This won't make you drop your gems, and it can be broken free of.

-- The Hub: The castle, from which you can access all the worlds.
+- Hub Level: The castle, from which you can access all the worlds.